 Education Consortium for the Advancement of STEM in EGYPT (ECASE)

-ECASE is a partnership among World Learning, the Teaching Institute for Excellence in STEM, the 21st Century Partnership for STEM Education, and The Franklin Institute that works with the teachers, administrators, and the Ministry of Education in Egypt to pilot 3-5 STEM high schools and develop and test innovative pedagogical tools and action planning frameworks that will serve as the foundation for STEM education in Egypt.
+ECASE is a partnership among World Learning, the Teaching Institute for Excellence in STEM, the 21st Century Partnership for STEM Education, and The Franklin Institute that works with the educators, administrators, and the Ministry of Education in Egypt to pilot 3-5 STEM high schools and develop and test innovative pedagogical tools and action planning frameworks that will serve as the foundation for STEM education in Egypt.

 Transforming STEM Competitions into Collaboratives: